-In this tutorial you will learn about the functionality of sequence structures in LabView, and how where there are placed in the function palette.
-At the start a brief introduction of sequence structures is provided, after that sequence structures are explained with the help of a VI.
-At the end of the tutorial you are provided with an exercise to do it by yourself, and in the next tutorials I will assume that you have done those exercises and I will not explain the concept regarding them.
+In this tutorial, we will learn about the functionality of sequence structures in LabView and how to place them in the function palette.
+At the start, we will provide a brief introduction to sequence structures, and after that, we will explain the sequence structures with the help of a VI.
+At the end of the tutorial, we have provided an exercise for you, and in the next tutorials, we will assume that you have done those exercises, and we will not explain the concept regarding them.

-In LabView sequence structure is categorized in two major types:
+LabView categorizes sequence structure into two major types:

 - Flat sequence structure